Study programme of English Language and Culture

 Curriculum

-Curriculum year 1
+• Curriculum year 1

 The first year of the Bachelor's programme will introduce you to the main aspects of the academic study of English language and culture (including literature, history, politics and linguistics) and provide you with English language proficiency training.
 In addition you will learn to critically read English literary texts, and to apply methodologies needed to analyse literary texts in an academic context and critically approach the history of Great Britain.

-During the second year of the Bachelor’s programme in English Language and Culture you will deepen and broaden the knowledge acquired in the first year.
-Your English fluency will improve, as will your understanding of language structure, the linguistic diversity of English and its spread across the globe as a world language.
+During the second year of the Bachelor’s programme in English Language and Culture you will deepen and broaden the knowledge acquired in your first year.
+Your English fluency will continue to improve, as will your understanding of language structure, the linguistic diversity of English and its spread across the globe as a world language.
 At the same time, you will expand and deepen your understanding of the most important works, genres and traditions in English literature.

 This study programme consists of 60 ECTS (European Credit Transfer System) per year.
 At the end of the first year you will need to have accumulated a minimum of 45 ECTS in order to receive a positive BSA to continue your studies in the second year.
 Failing to meet this minimum requirement and receiving a negative BSA means that you are no longer allowed to continue with your studies.
 Of course, we will consider exceptional circumstances such as illness or other personal factors.
 Your study advisor or mentor will regularly discuss your study results with you so that you are not faced with any surprises.